lsst-dm/dm_dev_guide/usdf/onboarding.rst

 Troubleshooting Accounts
 =============================

-Check that you are a member of the rubin_user group:
+Check that you are a member of the rubin_users group:

-getent group | grep <your account>
+id <your account>

 Accounts can get disabled a number of ways: